-Special holders, which are provided with this product, are used for carrying the wet door to a drying rack, or painters pyramids.
-These holders have textured grip on them that allow you to grip only the outer corners of the door edges so the paint isn't comprised.
+Special holders, which are provided with this product, are used for carrying the wet door to a drying rack or painter's pyramids.
+These holders have a textured grip on them that allows you to grip only the outer corners of the door edges so the paint isn't comprised.
 I was doubtful the first time I used mine, but it doesn't leave marks.

 Is the Rotating Cabinet Door Painting Rack Worth Buying?

-You can paint your cabinets the old way by spraying one side first, waiting for the paint to dry, and then flipping the doors over to paint the other side, but that doubles your time having to wait an extra two or three days for the paint to dry.
+You can paint your cabinets the old way by spraying one side first, waiting for the paint to dry, and then flipping the doors over to paint the other side, but that doubles your time having to wait an extra two or three days for the paint to dry between coats.
 I painted cabinets that way too before switching to this system a long time ago.

 As I explained earlier, this setup can be purchased and used separately from the matching drying racks of the same design.
 You can use this with painter pyramids if you want.
-If I had one minor complaint about this product it's that you have to wipe the paint off the bars of the rack after spraying each door, otherwise globs of paint go onto the surface.
-This isn't a big deal though.
-I keep a spare rag handy to wipe off the paint.
+If I had one minor complaint about this product it's that you have to wipe the paint off the bars of the rack after spraying each door, otherwise globs end up on the surface.
+I keep a spare rag handy to wipe off the paint as I spray.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Question: What method do you use to transfer the wet doors from the rotating spray rack to the drying rack?